TUIlmenauAMS/AdaptivePrePostFilters/README.md

 Interactive jupyter notebooks to test and demonstrate the pre- and post- filters.

+You can visit this notebook at: [Filter Application Example](https://nbviewer.jupyter.org/github/TUIlmenauAMS/AdaptivePrePostFilters/blob/master/FilterApplication-Interact.ipynb)

 In case you run into problems running jupyter widgets try:

 pip install ipywidgets <br>